-Prevail Therapeutics is pioneering the development of novel gene therapies that target the root genetic causes of Parkinson’s disease, frontotemporal dementia, Alzheimer’s disease, ALS, and other neurodegenerative disorders.
+We are pioneering the development of novel gene therapies that target the root genetic causes of Parkinson’s disease, frontotemporal dementia, Alzheimer’s disease, ALS, and other neurodegenerative disorders.

 We seek to treat patient populations with urgent unmet needs, who currently have no available therapies to modify the progressive course of their disease.

 Leveraging recent breakthroughs in human genetics and the transformative success of AAV-based gene therapy, our goal is to use a precision medicine approach to slow or stop the progression of neurodegenerative diseases.
-Prevail is particularly focused on neurodegenerative diseases caused by lysosomal dysfunction; our hypothesis is that restoring healthy lysosomal function in the cells of a patient’s central nervous system could stop the progression of the patient’s neurodegenerative disease.
+We are particularly focused on neurodegenerative diseases caused by lysosomal dysfunction; our hypothesis is that restoring healthy lysosomal function in the cells of a patient’s central nervous system could stop the progression of the patient’s neurodegenerative disease.

 Our approach centers on selecting patient populations with particular genetic mutations whom we believe can be treated by increasing or decreasing the expression of a particular gene through gene therapy.
 Each of our gene therapy candidates is intended to be a one-time treatment to correct the key underlying genetic mutation that we believe drives disease progression.

 LYSOSOMAL DYSFUNCTION AND NEURODEGENERATION